gamblevore/speedie/Documentation/Objects.md

 ## Objects in Speedie

 Speedie is a refcounted language.
 That is, objects in Speedie know how many references to them exist.
-This makes Speedie much better than Java or other garbage-collected languages.
-Because we free things as soon as we are done with them.
+This makes Speedie better than garbage-collected languages.
+Because we delete objects as soon as we are done with them.

 This leads to smoother performance, in games or other high-performance things.
 Its faster overall too.